maritimeconnectivity/g1128-msr-service-specification/service-specification.md

 its assigned ID is known, this operation can be performed through the
 ***updateLedgerRequestStatus*** operation.

-This operation is implemented following the REST methodology and receives as an input the ID of an already initialised LedgerRequest object that provides all the mandatory information, including the applicable registered service Instance ID.
+This operation is implemented following the REST methodology using a PUT HTTP method.
+It receives as an input the ID of an already initialised LedgerRequest object that provides all the mandatory information, including the applicable registered service Instance ID.
 In addition, the new global registration status value is required.
 The MSR will respond with the outcome of the update operation, if successful or not.

 #### Operation Functionality
 <!--